 You can fully regulate your core temperature with the click of a button or the twist of a dial and also connect heated gloves, trousers and footwear.
 And you’ll be able to ride further for longer in more comfort in 365 days a year biking bliss.

-Here are the two best jackets on the market: Keis and Gerbing.
+The two best jackets on the market are Keis and Gerbing.
 Both are exceptionally well matched.
-Check them out below, have a read of our reviews and ask any questions in the comments below.
+We’ve tested both extensively, check them out below, have a read of our reviews and ask any questions in the comments section.

 Keis Heated Jacket

 Quick info: Free heat controller, Bike battery operated only, £199 approx.

 The Keis J501 Premium Heated Jacket is a breathable and lightweight jacket that has an excellent fit, elasticated panels and dedicated zipped pockets for cables and a controller.
 It comes with a lifetime warranty on all heated elements and produces heat in the chest, kidneys, collar and arms.

 A great addition to this jacket is that it comes with a free heat controller included.

 Quick info: Bike or portable battery operation, water repellent, fitted, £199 approx.

 The Gerbing MicroWire Pro Heated Jacket is the upgrade to the Gerbing 12V heated jacket we tested.
 Gerbing say this is their best and most comfortable jacket yet.
 The MicroWire gets style upgrades, a tailored compression fit, stretchy panels and more heating elements.

 What’s impressive about this jacket is that it can run off a portable 10Ah battery so it can even be used when off the bike.
 Another big plus is that it’s water-repellent and Gerbing have done a fantastic job of making it look cool as a standard jacket too.
 It comes with a lifetime warranty on all heated elements and can be connected to Gerbing gloves, trousers and socks all at the same time.